 How do I sign up?

-If you’ve already registered on the site in order to post comments then you can upgrade your “Free” subscription to a Members package by clicking here.
+If you’ve already registered on the site in order to post comments then you can upgrade your free Standard Member subscription to a Premium package by clicking here.

-If you’ve yet to register on this site you will need to go here and add registration details – a username and email address in this form.
-Ensure that you select the Members package before submitting your registration.
+If you’ve yet to register on this site you will need to go here and add registration details – a username and email address.
+Ensure that you select the Premium Members package before submitting your registration.

 How does the payment process work?

-Once you return you will be given instructions on how to proceed and gain access to the Members area.
+Once you return, you will be given instructions on how to proceed and gain access to the Premium Members Area.

 Is it secure?